 Sha Chang, Ph.D., DABR

 Chapel Hill, NC 27514

-If you are considered for the residency position, you will be asked to visit the University of North Carolina for an interview with the Program Director and selected physics staff.
+If you are being considered for the residency position, you may be asked to visit the University of North Carolina for an interview with the Program Director and selected physics staff.

 The University of North Carolina is an equal opportunity employer.